 It is there in the middle where Arlin serves, helping others to come to know the real Jesus as their only hope; not because the scriptures say so, or others do, but because he experienced them both first hand.

 Doubters will mock and scorn, but this is only because they do not yet know there is a God, and He reigns supreme, and His name is Jesus Christ.
-There is no one, and nothing but Him, and He alone that can save a person from their mistakes, an untimely death, and the penalty of hell.
+There is no one, and nothing but Him, and He alone that can save a person from their mistakes, an untimely death, or the penalty of hell.

 Q. What is the background pattern on your website?

 A. It comes from a floor tile in one of the last Knights Templar castles in Jerusalem (Castellum Rouge) which was manned by Arlin’s ancestor Sir William Sinclair, 4th Baron of Rosslyn, the last family Templar in Jerusalem (1187).
 Castellum Rouge was located midway between Jerusalem and the River Jordan on the Plain of Sharon.
 They protected Christians who were making their pilgrimage to the River Jordan to be baptized where Jesus was.
 Castellum Rouge was stationed across from the Good Samaritan Inn that Jesus mentions in The Parable of the Good Samaritan (Luke 10:30-35).